charkster/verilog_instance_from_module/README.md

 # verilog_instance_from_module
-A python script that reads a module definition and prints the instance ports in neat columns.
+A python script that reads a verilog module definition and prints the instance ports in neat columns.